Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

-The architecture of AVicuna model is shown in \cref{fig:model}.
-It comprises Multimodal Encoders, Connective Adapters, an Audio-Visual Token Interleaver (AVTI), and an LLM.
-The encoders extract embeddings from video frames and audio, respectively, which are then aligned with the LLM's token space via the adapters.
-The AVTI processes these embeddings, creating interleaved audio-visual token sequences for the LLM.
-An Audio-Interleaving Rate (AIR), controlled by a hyperparameter, enhances temporal synchronism and overall performance.\\
+\Cref{fig:model} illustrates AVicuna's architecture, comprising Multimodal Encoders, Connective Adapters, an Audio-Visual Token Interleaver (AVTI), and an LLM.
+The encoders extract embeddings aligned to the LLM's token space, and the AVTI interleaves them, with an Audio-Interleaving Rate (AIR) enhancing temporal synchronism.